 - Telephone number

-Damage to Your Online Reputation
+Damage to Your Reputation

 As long as the website doesn’t demand payment, it is within its rights to post this type of content.
-Sensitive information posted to these sites continue to affect your digital presence and can harm your reputation.
+Sensitive information posted to these sites will continue to affect your digital presence and can harm your reputation.

-Sources of Personal Data on the Web: Data Brokers and Public Records Websites
+Data Brokers and Public Records Websites

 How do public records appear on people search websites?
 Aren’t there laws protecting your personal information and privacy online?